 Have you served on a Catholic Board before?

-,

 Are you able to support [Ministry] as a

+Catholic Ministry?

-6. Catholic Ministry?
-Sponsored by SSND - carries our name and
+6. Sponsored by SSND - carries our name and

-0. our values - quality education, concern for
+our values - quality education, concern for

 the poor and disenfranchised, concern for

 unity.
 Special concern for women and

 children - first came to U.S. for German

 immigrants.
 Awareness of difference from

 corporate & other non-profit boards.
 Some

 powers are reserved to the School Sisters of

-Notre Dame regarding the mission, the assets,
+Notre Dame regarding the mission, the

-and the corporation.
+assets, and the corporation.

 7. We're a working board and board service

-requires a lot of time, including attendance at
+requires a lot of time, including attendance

-board meetings, committee work, and
+at board meetings, committee work, and

 attendance at an orientation program.
 Do

 you think you can commit the time necessary

 to serve on this board?

-8. Tell me about how you see yourself
+8. , , , , , , , , , , , , , , , , , , , ,

 participating in the board's fundraising

 efforts.
-(Generally an expectation that every board member will also be a financial
+(Generally an expectation that every

+board member will also be a financial

 contributor.)

-9. ,
+9. Do you foresee any potential conflict of

-٦. interest if you were to be appointed to this
+interest if you were to be appointed to this

 board?

-10. Any Questions for me?
+10 .
+Any Questions for me?

-,
+10 .
+Any questions for me:

+10 .
+Any Questions for me:

+nything else you would like to say?

+An

+An nything else you would like to say?

-An ything else you would like to say?
+An nything else you would like to say? .
+Next steps: (adjust as needed)

-11. Next steps: (adjust as needed)
+An nything else you would like to say?
+Next steps: (adjust as needed) a.

-a.
 I will present candidates to the board

+An .
+Next steps: (adjust as needed) a.
+I will present candidates to the board at our next board meeting, [date]

+An nything else you would like to say? .
+Next steps: (adjust as needed) a.
+I will present candidates to the board at our next board meeting, [date] along with supporting information.
-at our next board meeting, [date]

-along with supporting information.
+An nything else you would like to say?
+Next steps: (adjust as needed) a.
+I will present candidates to the board at our next board meeting, [date] along with supporting information. b.

-b.
 The board will vote to send

-recommendations on to the Members

-of the [Ministry] Corporation (SSND's).

-c.
+An nything else you would like to say? .
+Next steps: (adjust as needed) a.
+I will present candidates to the board at our next board meeting, [date] along with supporting information. b.
+The board will vote to send recommendations on to the

+An a.
+I will present candidates to the board at our next board meeting, [date] along with supporting information. b.
+The board will vote to send recommendations on to the Members of the [Ministry]

+An a.
+I will present candidates to the board at our next board meeting, [date] along with supporting information. b.
+The board will vote to send recommendations on to the Members of the [Ministry] Corporation (SSND's).

+An a.
+I will present candidates to the board at our next board meeting, [date] along with supporting information. b.
+The board will vote to send recommendations on to the Members of the [Ministry] Corporation (SSND's). c.
 I send the applications & resume, and

-some notes from this conversation.

-d.
-They will make the appointments.
-The

-term is for three years.

-12. Thank You!
+An a.
+I will present candidates to the board at our next board meeting, [date] along with supporting information. b.
+The board will vote to send recommendations on to the Members of the [Ministry] Corporation (SSND's). c.
+I send the applications & resume, and some notes from this conversation.